 Like any standardized exam, the JLPT, or Nihongo Nouryoku Shiken (日本語能力試験) is not just a test of the theoretical Japanese language, but of how well you do under pressure.
 They usually fall on a Sunday, giving you ample time to do any last-minute reviews and cramming on Saturday.
 This also gives you enough space for mental preparations.

-Have a Good Rest The Night Before
+1. Have a Good Rest The Night Before JLPT

-Sooner or later, we need to face the bitter truth: Late nights can be more harmful than helpful when cramming for exams.
+Late nights can be more harmful than helpful when cramming for exams.
 This is because staying up late to try to memorize new Japanese vocabulary, kanji, or grammar points has the opposite effect.
 You’re not letting your brain have “downtime” to let the new things sink in.

 If you’re trying to catch up on half of your study materials the night before, chances are you won’t even remember it the next day.
 Staying up late will only give you stress and sleep deprivation.
-Any final reviews or mock tests are OK, but make sure you get at least 8 hours of sleep.
+Any final reviews or mock tests are okay, but make sure you get at least 8 hours of sleep.

 In other words, cramming doesn’t help.
 It can break your concentration the next day and lower your mood — something you don’t want during the most crucial day of the year.